 It's better when it's gained as an accident - for example, Harry Potter's accidental magic and blood protection reacted to beating after a day of playing console.
 "It would be cool if my life was a game."

 - Instant Dungeons.
-Together with loot they are screaming, that something's wrong with reality - soon everybody will learn about this special skill, Gamer.
-But there is more important thing.
-IDs are extremely OC, they break the flow of story.
-They support lack of cunning.
+Together with loot, they are screaming, that something's wrong with reality - soon everybody will learn about this special skill, Gamer.
+But there is a more important thing.
+IDs are extremely OC, they break the flow of the story.
+They support a lack of cunning.
 The Gamer was supposed to make a great story out of bland, grey days.
-So instead exp should be gained by getting side quests from neighbours.
+So instead exp should be gained by getting side quests from neighbors.
 Experience in fights?
 That's what bullies are for.
 Show some creativity, make quests based on canon!

 - Party system.
-Gamer was supposed to be unique skill, giving advantage to some random guy.
-With party system, everyone is suddenly a gamer, everybody has this advantage, so we're back to the square one.
+Gamer was supposed to be a unique skill, giving an advantage to some random guy.
+With a party system, everyone is suddenly a gamer, everybody has this advantage, so we're back to the square one.
 Another problem?
-Party system all but confirms, that Gamer skill want be a secret.
+The Party system all but confirms that Gamer skill won't be a secret.
 And keeping the reason for OPness is half of the thrill in such fics.

 - Wasting the power.
-The Gamer not only enables, but all but makes sure that the receiver will have an exponential growth.
+The Gamer not only enables, but all but makes sure that the receiver will have exponential growth.
 But only if the user uses it!
-So protagonist should sit down and think how he can play the system.
+So protagonist should sit down and think about how he can play the system.
 Plan the min-maxing.
-When and where invest the stat points.
+When and where investing the stat points.
 What kind of training will be the most efficient with this kind of power.

-Example of what not to do is the hero adding his stat points to strength, vitality after every level up.
-This stats, especially in the beginning, can be very easily grinded!
+An example of what not to do is the hero adding his stat points to strength, vitality after every level up.
+These stats, especially in the beginning, can be very easily ground!
 It's easy to think about the training that will improve the physical capabilities.
 It's harder with psychic.
 INT?
 Doable - read books, learn, but it's harder.
 WIS?
 Very abstract, play chess?
 LUC?
 Almost impossible.
-Yes, gambling and avoiding near death situations will do.
+Yes, gambling and avoiding near-death situations will do.
 But to gain a point you need to win.
-And without a luck to begin with, you will never level it up, or you may even die.
+And without luck to begin with, you will never level it up, or you may even die.

-So - LUC, WIS, INT these are the only skills that are justified to use the points on.
-Even then, firstly they should be grinded as far as possible.
+So - LUC, WIS, INT are the only skills that are justified to use the points on.
+Even then, firstly they should be ground as far as possible.

-Secondly, people are too stubborn when they reach higher level of stats.
+Secondly, people are too stubborn when they reach a higher level of stats.
 They still try to train for days, weeks, only to gain one more point in STR.
 It's frustrating to read: "He trained for two years, gained 5 points for each stat".
 To little!
-They should think how to walk around the problem.
+They should think about how to walk around the problem.
 Maybe inject some steroids before the training?
 Gamer power will make sure that there is no lasting damage.
 Or maybe discover a skill that passively boosts the stat?
-Level up Running, it should give passive increase to stamina and first few levels would be easier to gain then one more level of stamina.
+Level up Running, should give a passive increase to stamina and the first few levels would be easier to gain than one more level of stamina.

 - Training of the protagonist

 Because the author is forced to write his own story.
 Show his own timetable for the hero, show his creative ways of using chakra/magic, create new ways of cheating and grinding.
-Unfortunately, after the training hero usually walks straight through canon, looking slightly more cool, then there are some boring fights, so yeah...
-Training is the moment, when MC makes himself better and the part of story which cannot be simply copied from canon.
+Unfortunately, after the training hero usually walks straight through the canon, looking slightly cooler, then there are some boring fights, so yeah...
+Training is the moment when MC makes himself better and the part of the story which cannot be simply copied from canon.

 - Alternative path villain.

-Traditional fics with light!Harry, where hero doesn't kill anybody aren't able to encourage me to become a better person - I don't believe in naive rethoric that they promote.
-However, fics with villains with moral backbone usually show that by being a good person you gain more in the long term.
+Traditional fics with light!Harry, where the hero doesn't kill anybody aren't able to encourage me to become a better person - I don't believe in the naive rhetoric that they promote.
+However, fics with villains with a moral backbone usually show that by being a good person you gain more in the long term.

 Ironic, as all this text on my profile can be considered a rant.
 But I mean rants inside of the story.
 Harry finds out that he was manipulated and for five chapters he rants, how he uncovered all plots.
-Half of his enemies starts to cry and beg for forgiveness, another half is stunned and only after a week they have some weak reply.
+Half of his enemies start to cry and beg for forgiveness, another half is stunned, and only after a week, they have some weak reply.

 That's not how real life works.
 IRL, nobody cares.
-In responce to rant, everyone becomes defensive, trying to shove the guilt on you.
+In response to the rant, everyone becomes defensive, trying to shove the guilt on you.
 And master manipulators?
 They ALWAYS have contingencies.
-There was a one-shot - Harry walks into headmaster office and rants.
-How he discovered that his money were being stolen, that he was being manipulated all his life.
-Dumbledore responce?
+There was a one-shot - Harry walks into the headmaster's office and rants.
+How he discovered that his money was being stolen, that he was being manipulated all his life.
+Dumbledore response?
 One world, password built in Harry's subconsciousness years ago.

 - Hermione Granger.

 Yes, I know, highly controversial.
-Good half of community loves her.
-But for me her appearence means, that Harry will be MC in name only.
+A good half of the community loves her.
+But for me, her appearance means, that Harry will be MC in name only.
 Harry will become muscle, completely not obliged to think by himself.
 No training, no testing of boundaries of magic.
 His role is to make stupid, emotional decisions and destroy what his mistress says to destroy.

 Her behavior grates my nerves.
 Teacher's pet, worshipper of authority, bossy...
 The most important?
 She's a hypocrite.
 She breaks rules, laws, morals, but only when she gives a go ahead, is Golden Trio allowed to cause some mischief.
 Who gave her the right to look at everybody from higher moral ground?
 Even if I tried, it would be hard to create something more unlikeable.